-The Charter gives the Retirement Board sole responsibility for administering the Plan.
+The Retirement Board administers the Plan.
 Charter ch.
 XXIV, art.
 II, § 4.1.
-Although the Board has some discretion to develop practical solutions for administering the Plan, the Charter fixes COPERS's terms and benefits.
-The Plan can be changed only by a majority vote of the taxpayers responsible for funding it.
+Although the Board has some discretion, the Charter fixes COPERS's terms and benefits.
+Changing the Plan requires a majority vote of the taxpayers.
 Id. ch.
 XXII, § 2.